syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Paragraph.md

 ## Working with OLE objects

+OLE (Object Linking and Embedding) objects allow embedding and linking to documents and other objects.
+It allows the content of one program to be used in a Word document.
+The Objects can be inserted in the following two ways:

+* Linked: The content is linked to the source file
+* Embedded: The content is copied to the Word document and is not linked to the source file

-You can create a Word document template using Microsoft Word application or by adding OLE objects in the Word document programmatically.
+You can create and manipulate the OLE Objects of both Linked and Embedded types in the Word document by using [WOleObject](https://help.syncfusion.com/cr/document-processing/Syncfusion.DocIO.DLS.WOleObject.html) instance.

 For further information, click here.

 ## Working with Text Box